Video & Transcript: Legitimizing True Safety

 Eric Williams, Senior Staff Attorney at Detroit Justice Center

-Clare Garvie, Senior Associate at Center on Privacy & Technology at Georgetown Law
+Clare Garvie, Sr. Associate at Center on Privacy & Technology at Georgetown Law

 Cierra Robson, Doctoral Candidate at Harvard University